esoterictemplates/template-word-document-repository/README.md

 A short sentence that describes the repository and what function it serves.

+## Changelog

+See [CHANGELOG.md](./CHANGELOG.md) for a list of changes throughout different versions.

 ## License

 <sup>[Repository Name](https://github.com/Author/repository-name)[^1] Copyright &copy; [year] by [Author](https://github.com/Author)[^2] is licensed under the [Esoteric Foundation Public License 1.0.10](./LICENSE)[^3].</sup>